-'''

 1KRS 158.150

-'''

 2KRS 158.155

-320 U.S.C. § 1400 et seq.
-Individuals with Disabilities Education Act (IDEA); 707 Chapter 1;

-Section 504 of the Rehabilitation Act of 1973, as amended
+20 U.S.C. § 1400 et seq.
+Individuals with Disabilities Education Act (IDEA); 707 Chapter 1; Section 504 of the Rehabilitation Act of 1973, as amended

 KRS 159.010

 Honig v.
 Doe, 108 S.Ct.
-592(1988); OAG 78673
+592(1988); OAG 78-673

 RELATED POLICIES:

-'''

 05.48; 09.12; 09.423; 09.425; 09.426; 09.43; 09.431; 09.434

-'''
+Formatted: ksba normal

+Formatted: policytext

+Formatted: ksba normal

+Formatted: ksba normal

+Formatted: ksba normal, No underline

 LEGAL: SB 80 AMENDS KRS 17.545 TO DEFINE AND INCLUDE LOITERING AND MOBILE BUSINESSES AS PART OF RESTRICTIONS FOR REGISTRANTS ON AND WITHIN 1,000 FEET OF SCHOOL GROUNDS.
 FINANCIAL IMPLICATIONS: NONE ANTICIPATED

-COMMUNITY RELATIONS 10.5
+COMMUNITY RELATIONS

+10.5

 Visitors to the Schools

 The Board encourages parents, professional educators, and others who have legitimate educational interests pertaining to the District's public school program to visit the schools.
 To ensure that school personnel are aware of visitors' presence, visits to classrooms shall be scheduled in advance unless authorized by the Principal/designee and all visitors must report immediately to the Principal's office upon entering the school and identify themselves as well as declare their purposes for visiting.

+Unauthorized persons shall not be permitted in school buildings or on school grounds during the school day.

 REGISTRANTS

 No registrant, as defined in KRS 17.500, nor any person residing outside of Kentucky who would be required to register under KRS 17.510 if the person resided in Kentucky, shall be on loiter within one thousand (1,000) feet of, or work in or operate any mobile business within one thousand (1,000) feet of the clearly defined grounds of a District school, except with the advance written permission of the Principal or the Board that has been given after full disclosure of the person's status under KRS 17.510 as a registrant or sex offender from another state and all registrant information as required in KRS 17.500.

 A registrant is defined as: